Toward Self-Adjusting k-ary Search Tree Networks: Dynamic programming algorithms for the optimal tree

 \subsection{Algorithm for uniformly distributed traffic}

-In this section we improve the cubic complexity proven in Section \ref{sec:genericworkload} for the special case of uniform workloads.
-A uniform workload is an infinite workload where each pair of nodes is requested uniformly at random.
-Our goal is to find a static $k$-ary search tree that responds to an infinite uniform workload as fast as possible, i.e., the expectation of the cost of each query is minimal.
+In this section, we improve the cubic complexity proven in Section \ref{app:genericworkload} for the special case of a uniform workload.
+This case is relevant to all-to-all traffic patterns.
+The uniform workload is an infinite workload where each pair of nodes is requested uniformly at random.
+Our goal is to find a static $k$-ary search tree that serves an infinite uniform workload as fast as possible, i.e., the expectation of the cost of each query is minimal.
 To simplify the analysis we consider a finite version of this workload.
-Note that a finite and a normal uniform workload are the same in terms of expected values of query costs.
-A finite uniform workload is a workload where each pair of nodes is requested exactly once.
-Note that we are interested in constructing an optimal and not necessarily a full $k$-ary search tree network; the latter if trivial in uniform workloads, but the former is not.
-Specifically, we show that in the uniform workload case the pipeline of the dynamic programming from Theorem~\ref{thm:arbitrary workload} can be updated to have $O(n^2k)$ complexity.
+Note that a finite and an infinite uniform workload are the same in terms of expected values of query costs.
+A finite uniform workload is a workload where each pair of nodes is requested exactly once, thus we are interested in minimizing $\mathrm{TotalDistance}(D_{uniform}, T) = \sum\limits_{(u, v) \in [n]\times[n]}d_{T}(u, v)$, where $D_{uniform}$ is an upper triangular matrix in which all elements in the diagonal and below are $0$ and all remaining elements are $1$.

+Note that we are interested in constructing an optimal network which is not necessarily a full static $k$-ary tree for the uniform workload case.
+We show how to update the dynamic program of the previous section so that it only requires $O(n^2 \cdot k)$ time.
+We remark that the resulting tree is not required to be \emph{routing-based}.